rescuezilla/rescuezilla/README.md

 * Simple graphical environment anyone can use
 * Fully interoperable with industry-standard Clonezilla
+* Ability to the access files within Clonezilla backup images (beta)
 * Boots from Live CD or a USB drive on any PC or Mac
 * Full system backup, bare metal recovery, partition editing, data protection, web browsing, and more
 * Extra tools for hard drive partitioning, factory reset, undeleting files